The 2026 SURFS Application is Now Open

 You can purchase a meal plan here: https://belmont.sodexomyway.com/

-We have gotten special permission for SURFS students to use the kitchen in Caldwell 400 and 401.
+We have gotten special permission for SURFS students to use a kitchen and will email those details.
 However, because it is a special circumstance there are some things to note.
 It is your job to keep the kitchen clean because it is a shared space for RAs.
 If use of the space gets out of hand, they may have to close it up.
 Please do not let other residents know that you are able to use this space.
 We have special permission because of the program you are in..

 The Recreation center will be open from 8-4 during the week.